ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Authorization Request {#ssec-authorization-request}

-The Authorization Request sent from the Client to the AS is defined in {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}} and MAY contain the following parameters, which, if included, MUST have the corresponding values:
+The Authorization Request sent from the Client to the AS is defined in {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}} and MAY contain the following parameters, which, if included, MUST have format and value as specified below.

-* 'scope', specifying the identifier of the groups that the Client wishes to access, and optionally the roles that the Client wishes to take in those groups.
+* 'scope', specifying the name of the groups that the Client wishes to access, and optionally the roles that the Client wishes to take in those groups.

-   This parameter has as value a CBOR byte string, wrapping a CBOR array of one or more  entries.
+   This parameter is encoded as a CBOR byte string, which wraps a CBOR array of one or more scope entries.
+All the scope entries are specified according to a same format, i.e. either the AIF format or the textual format defined below.

-   By default, each array entry is encoded as specified by {{I-D.ietf-ace-aif}}.
-The object identifier "Toid" corresponds to the group name and MUST be encoded as a tstr.
-The permission set "Tperm" indicates the roles that the client wishes to take in the group.
-It is up to the application profiles to define "Tperm" (REQ2) and register "Toid" and "Tperm" to fit the use case.
-An example of scope using the AIF format is given in {{cddl-ex-0}}.
+   * If the AIF format is used, each scope entry is encoded as specified in {{I-D.ietf-ace-aif}}.
+The object identifier "Toid" corresponds to the group name and MUST be encoded as a CBOR text string.
+The permission set "Tperm" indicates the roles that the Client wishes to take in the group.

+      The AIF format is the default format for application profiles of this specification, and is preferable for those that aim to a compact encoding of scope.
+This is desirable especially for application profiles defining several roles, with the Client possibly requesting for multiple roles combined.

+      {{cddl-ex-0}} shows an example in CDDL notation {{RFC8610}} where scope uses the AIF format.

-   Otherwise, each scope entry can be defined as a CBOR array, which contains:
+   * If the textual format is used, each scope entry is a CBOR array formatted as follows.

-  - As first element, the identifier of the specific group, encoded as a tstr.
+     - As first element, the group name, encoded as a CBOR text string.

-  - Optionally, as second element, the role (or CBOR array of roles) that the Client wishes to take in the group.
+     - Optionally, as second element, the role or CBOR array of roles that the Client wishes to take in the group.
 This element is optional since roles may have been pre-assigned to the Client, as associated to its verifiable identity credentials.
 Alternatively, the application may have defined a single, well-known role for the target resource(s) and audience(s).

-  In each entry, the encoding of the role identifiers is application specific, and part of the requirements for the application profile (REQ2).
-  In particular, the application profile may specify CBOR values to use for abbreviating role identifiers (OPT7).

-  {{cddl-ex}} provides an example of CDDL definition {{RFC8610}} of scope using the format above, with group name and role identifiers encoded as text strings.
+     {{cddl-ex}} shows an example in CDDL notation where scope uses the textual format, with group name and role identifiers encoded as CBOR text strings.

+   It is REQUIRED of application profiles of this specificaton to specify the exact format and encoding of scope (REQ2).
+This includes defining the set of possible roles and their identifiers, as well as the corresponding encoding to use in the scope entries according to the used scope format.

+   If the application profile uses the AIF format, it is also REQUIRED to register its specific instance of "Toid" and "Tperm", as well as the corresponding Media Type and Content-Format, as per the guidelines in {{I-D.ietf-ace-aif}} (REQ26).

+   If the application profile uses the textual format, it MAY additionally specify CBOR values to use for abbreviating the role identifiers (OPT7).

-* 'audience', with an identifier of a KDC.
+* 'audience', with an identifier of the KDC.

 As defined in {{I-D.ietf-ace-oauth-authz}}, other additional parameters can be included if necessary.